-Get your sleep back on track with the Sleep app in watchOS 7
+Get your sleep back on track with the Sleep app on Apple Watch

 - Tap Next.

-How to edit your sleep schedule on Apple Watch in watchOS 7
+How to edit your sleep schedule on Apple Watch

 Once you've created a sleep schedule, you aren't stuck with it.
-You can edit the sleep schedule at any time by following the steps below.
+You can edit the sleep schedule by following the steps below.

 - Launch the Sleep app on your Apple Watch.